Blinded by the Lights

 "Blinded by the Lights" is a song by English rapper and producer Mike Skinner under the music project the Streets.
 It was released in September 2004 as the third single from the project's second studio album A Grand Don't Come for Free.
-The song reached number ten on the UK Single Chart and was certified Silver by the British Phonographic Industry.
+The song reached number ten on the UK Single Chart and was certified Platinum by the British Phonographic Industry.

 Background

 Mike Skinner has described the song as “a woozy account of taking drugs in a nightclub.”
 The lyrics follow the protagonist through the stages of an ecstasy high, capturing anxiety, confusion, paranoia, and the sense of disconnection that comes with overstimulation in a club environment.
 The lyrics portray feelings of anxiety, jealousy, and paranoia as the narrator loses control of the situation, with moments such as “Swear Simone’s kissing Dan” reflecting mistrust and social unease.

 Critical reception

 Clare Considine of Red Bull described it as a rare song that has “distilled UK rave culture" and none have done it "with quite such honesty as Skinner.”
 HeadStuff similarly emphasized the track’s narrative of panic and disorientation caused by “dodgy ecstasy.”

 Leonie Cooper of NME called the best part of the song the, "massive wobbly synth line."
 Decca Aitkenhead of The Guardian said that, "nothing has ever evoked the atmosphere of clubbing on ecstasy in the 90s more perfectly."
 Ethan Brown of New York called the song, "a panicky haze of impure pills, paranoia, and social isolation."
 Andy Battaglia of The A.V.
 Club called the song, "a sparse, moody track that gets washed in whoosh as his second dose of ecstasy kicks in."